pinecone-io/pinecone-assistant-azd/README.md

 You can also get started quickly using a terminal.
 Simply run `azd init -t pinecone-io/pinecone-assistant-azd` to clone the project.

+**Note**
+> This template is only guaranteed to work on MacOS or Linux.
+It lacks Windows support, so if you would like to add that, please feel free to do so and submit a PR.

 ### Create a Pinecone API key

 **Grab an API key [here](https://app.pinecone.io/-/projects/-/keys)**